Bodhi312/Elk_Stack_project/README.md

 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.
 You can do this by navigating to the http://20.228.212.129:5601/app/kibana#/home

 From there you can see if the beats are running by going to the following: <br>
--Filebeat Kibana Home > Add log data button > System logs> system logs dashboard. <br>
+- Filebeat Kibana Home > Add log data button > System logs> system logs dashboard. <br>
--Metricbeat Kibana Home > Add metic data button > docker metrics > Docker metics dashboard.  <br>
+- Metricbeat Kibana Home > Add metic data button > docker metrics > Docker metics dashboard.  <br>

 With both the config and playbook files ready to go you can execute the commands by running > <BR>
 - Filebeat > ansible-playbook fbeat-playbook.yml
 - Metricbeat > ansible-playbook metricbeat-playbook.yml

 If updates are needed changes to the config file will need to be run.